Le Ferrare – Bar / Brasserie

 TERRAZAS de los Andes Reserva Malbec 2010

-Produced and bottled by Terrazas de los Andes, Argentina
+Produced and bottled by Terrazas de los Andes, Argentina.

 Selected grapes of the Mendoza region terraces, found a little more than 1,000 meters above sea level, make their way into this wine.
 The selectivity of this wine is probably why it is imported by the Moet Hennessy company.

 Personally, this wine is almost as good as my still favorite Malbec, Bodega de ELENA.
 The Terrazas is kind of similar to the Elena, but I found it to be a touch lighter in body and flavor when landing on the tongue.
 The Terrazas is flowery and fruity.
-Perhaps the Terrazas could be imagined as a merlot version of the Elena if it were imagined as a cabernet of the same vinter.
+Perhaps the Terrazas could be imagined as a Merlot version of the Elena if it were imagined as a Cabernet style of the same producer.

-The Terrazas is a good wine, reasonably priced and will be gone before the bottles of Mondavi that other people brought to the party.
+The Terrazas is a good wine, reasonably priced and will be gone before the other bottles that folks brought to the party.

 For comments or contact with the Dude of Food, please visit me at